singnet/dev-portal/docs/concepts/organization-metadata.md

 A suspicious client should also check that hash of the metadata corresponds to the IPFS hash, otherwise the client can be attacked if the IPFS client is compromised.
 Fortunately, the `snet-cli` does this by default.

-`groups` Multiple groups can be associated with an organization , one payment type is associated with every `payment_address` Address of the Service provider who would receive the payment `payment_channel_storage_type` Type of storge to manage payments ( For Example ETCD ) `endpoints` Storage end points for the clients to connect.
+`groups` : Multiple groups can be associated with an organization , one payment type is associated with every

+`payment_address` : Address of the Service provider who would receive the payment

+`payment_channel_storage_type` : Type of storage to manage payments ( For Example ETCD )

+`endpoints` : Storage end points for the clients to connect.
 ## Metadata Overview

 ```json